 “I joined the Canary Foundation because I was deeply impressed with the incredible achievements in research, development and fundraising that this unique organization has made.

 My role is to help bring awareness to our innovative foundation and to clearly communicate our goals and accomplishments in early cancer detection research.” — Derek Smith

 Derek blends a background in journalism with years of hands-on marketing experience, giving him an ideal skillset to share the “Canary story” on a wide scale.
-He has a B.A. in Journalism from Indiana University and a M.S. in Digital Media from Valparaiso University.
+He has a bachelor’s degree in journalism from Indiana University and a master’s degree in digital media.